These are the credit, debit and loyalty cards I’ll be using this year.

 Other debit cards

-I’ve put the cards for Barclays, Natwest, Lloyds, Halifax, Virgin Money and Santander in my Apple Wallet in the very rare chance that there’s a cashback offer running with those banks which requires me to use that debit card.
+I’ve also put the cards for Monzo, Barclays, Natwest, Lloyds, Virgin Money and Santander in my Apple Wallet in the very rare chance that there’s a cashback offer running with those banks which requires me to use that debit card (usually this is just LNER train tickets!).

 Other than the one or two that are paper-based, all my loyalty cards are now on my phone.
 Though you can access most via the retailers’ own apps, I tend to add them to one called Stocard.